Product placement set to take off in 2013

 Brand take up of product placement has been “slow” since it was first allowed on UK television screens a year ago but the media industry predicts that 2013 could be the year the format becomes mainstream.

-Media regulator Ofcom granted brands the opportunity to feature paid for placements in broadcasts from 28 February 2011 but less than 20 such placements have appeared on UK TV since, according to experts from broadcasters and media agencies.
+Media regulator Ofcom granted brands the opportunity to feature paid for placements in broadcasts from 28 February 2011 but fewer than 20 such placements have appeared on UK TV since, according to experts from broadcasters and media agencies.

 Gary Knight, commercial content director at ITV, which has featured three placements so far, from Nescafe, Nationwide and Concept2 Rowing, says UK product placement is currently in its “pre-toddler” years.